What Marketing for Martial Arts Actually Looks Like

 Local SEO gains compound.
 By month twelve a well-run program should produce leads from four or more sources at a blended CPL lower than paid-only baseline.

-Common Martial Arts Studio Marketing Mistakes
+Common Martial Arts Marketing Mistakes

 Running Broad Match Without Tight Negatives